 Emerging Inclement weather conditions are monitored by University Safety Personnel.
 Students are encouraged to plan ahead for their evacuation plans in the event of a hurricane nearing New Orleans.
 While limited spaces are available within the University evacuation protocols, students who do have available resources to evacuate with family and friends are encouraged to do so.
 Campus evacuations and closures will be communicated thru the university email and text alert services.

-EARLY WARNING SYSTEM

-The campus Early Warning System is designed to provide instant notification to students, faculty, and staff of imminent dangerous conditions.

-In an emergency, sirens around campus will sound continuously for at least three minutes.

-If you ever hear the Early Warning siren:

-- If in your residence hall or apartment, stay inside/in your room, and seek information from university alerts. - If outdoors, seek shelter inside the closest building. - When danger has passed, a Privateer Alert will send a text message of "ALL CLEAR"
+EARLY WARNING SYSTEM Inclement inclement The campus Early Warning System is designed to provide instant notification to Weather students, faculty, and staff of imminent dangerous conditions. i cather In an emergency, sirens around campus will sound continuously for at least three minutes.
+If you ever hear the Early Warning siren: • If in your residence hall or apartment, stay inside/in your room, and seek information from university alerts. • If outdoors, seek shelter inside the closest building.
+When danger has passed, a Privateer Alert will send a text message of "ALL CLEAR" When danger has passed, a privateer Alert will send a text message of ALL CLEAK

 You must leave the building immediately when a fire alarm is sounding.

-- If safe to do so, close your window, room/suite/apartment doors and immediately exit the building.
-Use stairs, not elevators. - Always assume each alarm is an emergency; never assume a false alarm. - Do not open door if knob is warm to the touch; stay in room and call 911 or University police. - Crawl on floor (where air is fresher) if you encounter smoke.

-If you smell smoke or see smoke or fire:

-- Pull the nearest building alarm.

-- Close your room door.

-- Safely exit the building.

-- Call University police at (504) 280-6666.
-Tell UNOPD the exact location of fire or smoke

-- ✓ Never attempt to fight or put out a fire.
+If safe to do so, close your window, room/suite/apartment doors and immediately exit the building.
+Use stairs, not elevators.
+Always assume each alarm is an emergency; never assume a false alarm.
+Do not open door if knob is warm to the touch; stay in room and call 911 or University police.
+Crawl on floor (where air is fresher) if you encounter smoke.
+FIRE ALARM If you smell smoke or see smoke or fire: Pull the nearest building alarm.
+Close your room door.
+Safely exit the building.
+Call University police at (504) 280-6666.
+Tell UNOPD the exact location of fire or smoke.
+Never attempt to fight or put out a fire.
+If you get trapped by fire or smoke: Call University police and report that you are trapped.
+Keep the doors closed.
+Hang an object out the window to notify rescuers of your location.
+Know locations of exit stairwells and doors.
+Plan more than one exit route.

-FIRE ALARM

-If you get trapped by fire or smoke:

-- Call University police and report that you are trapped. - Keep the doors closed. - Hang an object out the window to notify rescuers of your location. - Know locations of exit stairwells and doors. - Plan more than one exit route.

 Note: All residence halls are equipped with automatic sprinklers.
 When water flows through the sprinkler heads, the building alarm system will automatically sound.
 It is important that you do not tamper with the sprinkler heads or the system.
 Students tampering with the system, even accidentally, are liable for damage to University and private property and subject to administrative action.